On which public roads are Quads and SBSs allowed to travel?

 Quad drivers must respect the same speed limits as regular vehicles, as identified in the applicable legislations.
 Some cities also have reduced speed limits for Quads.

-Is it mandatory to wear a safety helmet?
+Is it mandatory to wear a safety helmet and a seat belt?

 YES.
-It doesn’t matter if you drive a Quad or a SBS, the wearing of the safety helmet is mandatory.
-As for use of the safety belt, it is not mandatory but recommended for SBS users.
-For safety matters, it is highly suggested to wear long pants, high to the heal boots, long sleeves and protective gloves.
+It doesn’t matter if you drive a Quad or a SBS, the wearing of the safety helmet is mandatory and it is also for the SBS equipped with seat belts.
+For safety matters, it is also highly suggested to wear long pants, high to the heal boots, long sleeves and protective gloves.

 What are the documents needed to carry when travelling with my Quad?